franjojosip/BirthdaysApp/README.md

 ## Additional classes
 - SingleLiveData - for Navigation events
 - AppVM - handle observable with error handling and handle diposables inside ViewModel

+## Resources
+- Project uses Roboto fonts

+## Features
+- Birthday List screen which contains list of people and their birthdays
+- Click on person opens SingleBirthday screen which shows person data

+## Testing
+- This project contain PersonRepositoryTest which is not fully implemented (test with Koin DI should be used)